r-prof/jointprof/README.md

 Example
 -------

 The following example writes the `iris` data 100 times to an in-memory SQLite database.
 Profiling data are collected at both R and native levels, native stack traces are commingled with the R stack traces where appropriate.
-The results are written (to `1.out` by default) in an `Rprof`-compatible data format, which can be consumed by `profvis` and other existing packages.
+The results are written (to `Rprof.out` by default) in an `Rprof()`-compatible data format, which can be consumed by `profvis` and other existing packages.

 ``` r
 library(DBI)